5 Fun Facts About Your Heart, the Amazing Cardiac Muscle

 Did you know that your heart is one of the busiest organs in your body?
-It works nonstop around-the-clock to pump blood all around from head to toe.
+It works nonstop around the clock to pump blood from head to toe.
 This is true for babies, kids, and grown-ups.
 Keep reading to learn fun facts about your amazing human heart!

-Which of these heart facts have you heard about?
-Which facts are new to you?
+Which fun heart facts have you heard about?
+Which anatomy facts are new to you?

 fun facts about the heart for kids

-Yes, the one-and-only cardiac muscle in the body!
+And it’s the only cardiac muscle in the body!

-heart anatomy - labeled diagram of the right atrium, left atrium, right ventricle, left ventricle, valves
+heart anatomy - labeled diagram of the inside

-• 2 Atria “upstairs” (right atrium, left atrium)
+• Two atria “upstairs” (right atrium, left atrium)

-• 2 ventricles “downstairs” (right ventricle, left ventricle)
+• Two ventricles “downstairs” (right ventricle, left ventricle)

 • Walls that separate the right and left sides of the heart